pankaj12mayank/Prompt_generation/README.md

 ---

-# 🌐 4.
-Open in Browser
+## Access the App

-Go to:
+Open in browser:

 ```
 http://127.0.0.1:8765